AI governance grounded in Te Tiriti o Waitangi and Māori data sovereignty.

 Identify Māori data and assess impacts

 We start by understanding where your AI systems intersect with Māori data and communities.
 Which systems process information about Māori individuals or communities?
 Where do AI decisions affect Māori stakeholders disproportionately?
 What data has cultural significance, contains whakapapa information, or relates to mātauranga Māori?
-This mapping exercise reveals the scope of Māori data governance obligations across your organisation and provides the foundation for targeted, meaningful governance.
+Output: Māori data mapping, impact inventory, scope assessment.

-Embed Treaty principles in AI governance
+Embed Treaty principles

 Build culturally grounded risk assessment

-Establish consultation and accountability structures
+Establish consultation structures

-Integrate with existing compliance and governance
+Integrate with existing governance

-Who needs Māori data governance for AI
+Who needs Māori data governance for AI.

 Government agencies and Crown entities